rob10thhuman/BlackjackProject/README.md

 12:41 AM Sun // GOT IT!!!
 Figured out how to pass the value to the individual hands!
 Also figured out how to retrieve their individual values so I can count them!

+1:23 AM Sun // have to get some sleep, working on the logic of the numbers right now.
+Interesting issues popping up like keeping a good run count

+9:05 AM Sun // back at it, having made kids breakfast.
+Could use another coffee.
+Working on game logic/flow.
+I know I'm doing this the laborious way with too many if statements.
+If I can make this function, I think I can consolidate the code.

- - Need to keep a running count of the card deck (why? not for blackjack
+ - Need to keep a running count of the card deck (why? not for blackjack, just restock deck after new game?)
  - Want to put a random "waitress shows up w a drink!"
  - Should game end on 21 by player?
+(0905 -- yes)